saitamasahil/skyscraper/docs/PLATFORMS.md

 This section describes how to transfer your changes from `peas.json` and `platforms_idmap.csv` to `*_local.*` files with the same format.
-If you never changed these files, you can safely ignore this section.
+If you never changed the first two files, you can safely ignore this section.
-Whenever there is an update and maybe changes to `peas.json` and `platforms_idmap.csv` Skyscraper will place the distribution files as `peas.json.rp-dist` and `platforms_idmap.csv.rp-dist`.
+Introduction: Whenever there is an update and maybe upstream changes to `peas.json` and `platforms_idmap.csv` Skyscraper will place the upstream/distribution files as `peas.json.rp-dist` and `platforms_idmap.csv.rp-dist`.
-Before Skyscraper 3.15.0 you had to manually transfer updates from `peas.json.rp-dist` and `platforms_idmap.csv.rp-dist`.
-With Skyscraper 3.15.0 onwards there is a semi-automated approach.
+Before Skyscraper 3.15 you had to manually transfer updates from `peas.json.rp-dist` and `platforms_idmap.csv.rp-dist` to the actual files.
+With Skyscraper 3.15 onwards there is a semi-automated approach.

 !!! note Non-RetroPie Users

-    If you are using Skyscraper without RetroPie context these files will have the suffix `.dist`.
+    If you are using Skyscraper in a non-RetroPie setup these files will have the suffix `.dist`.
 The manual will use `.rp-dist` as synonym for both.

 #### Step 1: Transfer Platform Information (`peas`) to Local File